zhuminghui17/path-planning-cpp/TESTING.md

 11. Run `./path-step1 data/gridmap/bugmap_s1_11.txt`
 The output should be
 ```
-Invalid Input.
+The input is not numeric!
 ```
 Because having bugs in reading nodes, charcter in reading nodes.

 12. Run `./path-step1 data/gridmap/bugmap_s1_12.txt`
 The output should be
 ```
-Invalid Input.
+The input is not integer!
 ```
-Because having bugs in reading nodes, double in edge
+Because having bugs in reading edge, double in edge

 13. Run `./path-step1 data/gridmap/bugmap_s1_13.txt`
 The output should be
 ```
-Invalid Input.
+$edges is before $nodes!
 ```
-one test case about reading gridmap: $edges is above $nodes
+This is one testcase that $edges is above $nodes.

 14. Run `./path-step1 data/gridmap/bugmap_s1_14.txt`
 The output should be
 ```
-Invalid Input.
+There is unexpected input.
 ```
-one test case about reading gridmap: no $nodes
+This is one testcase that no $nodes header.

 15. Run `./path-step1 data/gridmap/bugmap_s1_15.txt`
 The output should be
 ```
-Invalid Input.
+There is unexpected input.
 ```
 one test case about reading gridmap: no $edges

 16. Run `./path-step1 data/gridmap/bugmap_s1_16.txt`
 The output should be
 ```
-Invalid Input.
+The input is not numeric!
 ```
-one test case about reading gridmap: more than one "$nodes"
+This is one test case about there are mutliple "$nodes" headers. the program will read it in the process of reading nodes or edges, which leads to a non-numeric or non-integer error.

 17. Run `./path-step1 data/gridmap/bugmap_s1_17.txt`
 The output should be
 ```
-Invalid Input.
+There is unexpected input.
 ```
-one test case about reading gridmap: more than one "$edges"
+This is one test case about there are mutliple "$edges" headers.
+In this case, the additional $edges is put at the buttom.

 18.
 Run `./path-step1 data/gridmap/bugmap_s1_18.txt`
 The output should be
 ```
-Invalid Input.
+There is a gap in numbering nodes!
 ```
 Because the test cases have missing Node with nodeId 6 but have Node with nodeId 7.